CLI Reference for ETLs

 Note:

-• Default value of --transform is “transform”.
+• The default value for --transform is "transform".

 Example